jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 wasn't designed for music, Python is particularly well suited for compostion.

-It should be noted that PythonScore is not meant as a full replacement of the classical Csound score, but as an enhancement.
+PythonScore is not meant as a full replacement of the classical Csound score, but as an enhancement.
 Any and all existing classical score commands still work, and PythonScore itself outputs classical score code.
-Perhaps PythonScore should be thought as a user-friendly higher level abstraction of the classic score, as is the case with Processing and Java.
+Perhaps PythonScore should be thought as a user-friendly higher level abstraction of the classic score.

-PythonScore is still early in development, though the library of use cases and examples are rapidly growing, and all from a single developer.
+PythonScore is still early in development, though the library of use cases and examples is rapidly growing.
+And all from a single developer, which will hopefully change soon.
 The secondary purpose of this tutorial is to attract a small group of people to start experimenting with this alternative Csound score environment, to find out what works, what's easy and what's not, and to collect new ideas for future upgrades.
 It is also the belief of the author that once people have some hands-on experience, many of the advantages of working with PythonScore will become obvious.
 Until then, it's just the ramblings of one person's perspective.

-Since PythonScore is under development, consider this tutorial a living document, and be updated to keep up with any changes.
+Since PythonScore is under development, consider this tutorial a living document, as it will be updated to keep up with any future changes.
 Send questions, comments, and bugs to jacobjoaquin@gmail.com, or write to the Csound Mailing List.

 The Orchestra
 =============

-In order to bring focus to the enhanced set of features and compositional techniques Python and the PythonScore module brings to the score, every example uses the exact same orchestra throughout the entirety of this tutorial.
-Let's quickly review:
+In order to bring focus to the enhanced set of features and compositional techniques Python with the PythonScore module brings to the score environment, every example uses the exact same orchestra throughout the entirety of this tutorial.
+Let's take a look:

 .. literalinclude:: ../../examples/tutorials/amen/amen_classic.csd
     :start-after: <CsInstruments